Rome Opera House Tickets and Tours

 More about: Rome Opera House Tickets and Tours

-The vibrant red velvet, the famous golden dome with frescoes by Annibale Brugnoli and a majestic Murano chandelier with 27,000 drops of glass, are the essential elements for an opera evening full of passion and feeling.
-Do not be fooled by its sober facade, the Opera House houses a dream space for you to enjoy in style the best operas in the world.
+The vibrant red velvet, the famous golden dome adorned with frescoes by Annibale Brugnoli, and a majestic Murano chandelier featuring 27,000 crystal drops are the essential elements for an opera evening brimming with passion and emotion.
+Don’t be fooled by its understated façade—the Opera House is a dreamlike setting where you can enjoy the world’s finest operas in style.

-Keep reading this article to find out how to buy your tickets, how to get to the theater, what to see in the surroundings ...
-I tell you all the details to enjoy this essential plan that stands out among everything to see and do in Rome.
+Keep reading this article to find out how to buy your tickets, how to get to the theater, what to see in the surrounding area… I’ll tell you all the details so you can enjoy this must-do experience that stands out among all the things to see and do in Rome

-How much do tickets to the Opera Theatre cost?
+How much do tickets to the Opera House cost:

-The price difference between one ticket and another is due to the seat chosen (the last rows of the gallery are the cheapest and the first rows of the stalls the most expensive), and the number of performances of the work.
+The price difference between tickets is due to the seat you choose (the back rows of the gallery are the cheapest, and the front rows of the stalls are the most expensive) and the number of performances of the show.

 Enjoy a 25% discount:

-To bring opera and ballet closer to all audiences, the theater offers a 25% reduction on admission to young people under 25, students under 30 and those over 65 years of age.
+To make opera and ballet accessible to everyone, the theater offers a 25% discount on tickets for young people under 25, students under 30, and seniors over 65.

-Don't forget to bring a valid ID to benefit from this discount.
-This reduction cannot be applied to premieres or balcony or gallery seating.
+Don’t forget to bring a valid ID to take advantage of this discount.
+This discount does not apply to premieres or seats in the balconies or gallery.

 Take advantage of the Opera Card:

-If you are an opera lover and plan to attend on a regular basis, the Opera Card can be your great ally.
+If you’re an opera lover and plan to attend regularly, the Opera Card can be your best friend.

-Check the website of the Rome Opera for the other benefits of the Opera Card.
-You can purchase your card at the theater's box office.
+Check the Rome Opera website for the rest of the Opera Card benefits.
+You can purchase your card at the theater box office.

-Choose the option that best suits your preferences, the complete opera, weekends or if you prefer ballet performances.
+Choose the option that best suits your preferences: the full opera package, weekend packages, or, if you prefer, ballet performances.

-How to get tickets for the Opera Theater:
+How to get tickets for the Teatro de la Ópera:

 Theater Box| ©Josep Reverend